💬 Taweez Guidance

 Maintain Proper Belief

-Remember that all benefit comes only from Allah, and any material object is merely a means, not a source.
+All benefit comes only from Allah.
+Any material object is merely a means, not a source.

 Instead of relying on physical objects, Islam provides a comprehensive spiritual protection system through direct worship and remembrance of Allah.